 • Printers/photocopiers/fax machines

-• Small appliances: clock, fan, hair dryer, heater, iron, kitchen counter top appliances, shaver, vacuum, etc.
+• Small appliances: clock, fan, hair dryer, heater, iron, kitchen counter top appliances, microwave, exhaust fan, shaver, vacuum, etc.

 • Audio visual: CD player, clock radio, digital camera, DVD player, etc.